roleoroleo/onvif_simple_server/README.md

 move_down=/tmp/sd/yi-hack/bin/ipc_cmd -m down
 move_stop=/tmp/sd/yi-hack/bin/ipc_cmd -M stop
 move_preset=/tmp/sd/yi-hack/bin/ipc_cmd -p %t
+set_preset=/tmp/sd/yi-hack/bin/ipc_cmd -P %t
+set_home_position=/tmp/sd/yi-hack/bin/ipc_cmd -H
+remove_preset=/tmp/sd/yi-hack/bin/ipc_cmd -R %t
 ```

 Note:
 - you can use 1 or 2 profiles.
+- ipc_cmd is just an example of a local binary that handles ptz, use the specific program of your cam
 - %s is replaced runtime with the IP address of the device.
+- %t is replaced runtime with the preset token

 **Please pay attention: the order of the lines must be respected.
 Don't mix them!**